Page updated and reviewed by Dr Elaine Ryan on 2nd July 2021

 If you stand back from it and cast a critical eye over your life, you will find that these events, thankfully, do not occur that frequently.

-That said, for some of you reading this, it may seem that this pain takes over your life.
+That said, it may seem that this pain takes over your life for some of you reading this.
 You suffer.

 Where does the suffering come from?

-Let me explain on a more light hearted note.
-If you met me last month, and I was nasty to you, and kicked you hard on your shin.
+Let me explain on a more light-hearted note.
+If you met me last month, I was nasty to you and kicked you hard on your shin.
 This will hurt.
 It will hurt physically, on your shin.
 It may also hurt you emotionally.

 When this happens, it is no longer me that is causing your pain.
 You suffer because you do not let it go.

 Maybe you think this is unfair – why should you let it go?